mmbman/Katagiri/1980-07-03-Karma-Unmanifested.md

 **Same person:** So when you decided not to smoke during that *sesshin*, that was great determination?

-**Katagiri:** Yes I think so, determination.
+**Katagiri:** Yes, I think so, determination.
 Environment, and also *sesshin*, and people encouraging me, et cetera.
 All things put together and just [right].
 But if I try by myself, using a little will, that is pretty hard.
 That’s why we need environment, and friends, and many things.

 #### 1:04:21